We have a Board of seven members who are appointed by the Governor of South Australia.

 As an intensive care, aeromedical, and trauma physician, Prof Griggs has over 30 years' experience in managing cases of serious injury from all causes.

 He has completed an MBA, is a Fellow of the Australian Institute of Company Directors, and is a current member of the Super SA Board.
-He is also Chair of the Motor Accident Commission Board.
+He was previously Chair of the Motor Accident Commission Board.

 Chris is an actuary who has advised most accident compensation schemes throughout Australia and New Zealand.
 His advice has been wide-ranging, including balance sheet liabilities, premiums, funding issues and the design and costing of scheme changes.